ozone4real/postgres_source_code_notes/README.md

 # postgres_source_code_notes
-Satisfying my curiosity on the lowest implementation details of Postgres by studying the source code.
-These are notes from my studying
+Satisfying my curiosity about Postgres' implementation by taking a deep dive into the source code.
+These are my notes from studying different parts of the code.